Holberg Prize PhD Masterclass 2026: Bodies, Gender, Psyche, Movement

 Apply for the Masterclass by completing the application form below.
 We ask that you submit a letter of motivation (no more than 3,500 characters), your CV and contact information.

-Please register by using this form
+Please register by using this form: Application for the 2026 Holberg Masterclass

-Decisions to all applicants about course admittance is given within 2 May 2025.
+Decisions to all applicants about course admittance is given within 2 May 2026.

 Place of Instruction